data-apis/array-api/spec/API_specification/array_object.md

 -   **out**: _Optional\[ int ]_

     -   number of elements in an array.
-The returned value must be `None` if and only if an array dimension is unknown.
+The returned value must be `None` if and only if one or more array dimensions are unknown.

 ```{note}
 For array libraries having graph-based computational models, an array may have unknown dimensions due to data-dependent operations.